 To address the skills shortage, Australian hiring managers are taking several measures to ensure knowledge held by the Baby Boomer generation doesn’t get lost when they retire.
 Developing teams consisting of different generations is the most popular measure, undertaken by 43% of Australian managers, followed by 42% who are implementing mentoring/coaching programs.
 Other steps to harness Baby Boomer knowledge include setting up training sessions with all employees (41%), implementing online platforms where everyone can input their experience (39%), and tracking success of former projects through specialised systems (38%).

-Andrew Morris, Director of Robert Half adds: “With Baby Boomers gradually retiring from the workforce, there is consensus across Australian workplaces about the impact of their departure, and the need to transfer their unique skills and knowledge to younger generations in the workforce.”
+Nicole Gorton, Director at Robert Half adds: “With Baby Boomers gradually retiring from the workforce, there is consensus across Australian workplaces about the impact of their departure, and the need to transfer their unique skills and knowledge to younger generations in the workforce.”

 “Leveraging the higher concentration of a mature-aged workforce is in fact the key to mitigating the very skills vacuum their departure presents.
 In order to best prepare their incumbent workforce, businesses should not only put in place knowledge transfer initiatives, they should also nurture their most experienced employees and consider them a valuable asset in helping organisations prepare for the future.”